Joliet Township High School District 204, Joliet Central High School Student Center Addition

 The residential floors consist of 85 apartments that include a mix of studios, one bedroom and two bedroom units.
 The common floors add a community space to the development and consist of three different conference rooms, a great room with a TV, pool table, fitness center and laundry facilities.
 The building also boasts multiple unique amenities for residents and tenants to enjoy, including printing services, a bank, a specialty restaurant, hair salon, a credit union, Starbucks and a theatre.

 Township High School District 113 Master Plan Implementation

-Gilbane is currently serving as Construction Manager for Township High School District 113’s Master Plan.
-The program includes Highland Park High School which accommodates 2,100 students and Deerfield High School which accommodates 1,750 students.
-The massive, four-year comprehensive program includes the construction of 185,000 SF of facility space, as well as the renovation of 290,000 SF of space.
+Gilbane served as Construction Manager for Township High School District 113’s Master Plan.
+The program included Highland Park High School which accommodates 2,100 students and Deerfield High School which accommodates 1,750 students.
+The massive, four-year comprehensive program included the construction of 185,000 SF of facility space, as well as the renovation of 290,000 SF of space.

-Projects include significant MEP infrastructure upgrades to mechanical, plumbing, fire protection and electrical areas throughout the schools.
-Technology, security, window, exterior skin, and roofing upgrades and the in-fill of the library/media center at Deerfield High School are also included.
-Scope of work will also encompass the addition of two new, three-court, multipurpose gymnasiums as well as two, eight-lane pools with separate diving wells.
-The existing “C-Building and C-Annex” facilities at Highland Park will be demolished and replaced with academic buildings.
+Projects included significant MEP infrastructure upgrades to mechanical, plumbing, fire protection and electrical areas throughout the schools.
+Technology, security, window, exterior skin, and roofing upgrades and the in-fill of the library/media center at Deerfield High School were also included.
+Scope of work also encompassed the addition of two new, three-court, multipurpose gymnasiums as well as two, eight-lane pools with separate diving wells.
+The existing “C-Building and C-Annex” facilities at Highland Park were demolished and replaced with academic buildings.

 Joliet Township High School District 204 Capital Improvement Program